th3architect/lxc-hive/README.md

 - create, provision, destroy, duplicate lxc instances
 - port forwarding with *ssh*

+However, these are **NOT** implemented:

+- shared folder
+- automatic port forwarding

 ## Requirements

-- a recent version of ruby
-- lxd installed on a remote server (or a virtual machine) [guide](https://linuxcontainers.org/lxd/getting-started-cli/)
+- Ruby(2.0 or newer) with bundler
+- vagrant container or remote server with Ubuntu(14.04 or 16.04) and[LXC](https://linuxcontainers.org/lxd/getting-started-cli/)

 ## Install